Far West Initiative

 Who is leading the initiative?

 The NSW Government is committed to collaborating with Far West Councils, community groups and others to explore innovative governance models and ways to deliver quality services and infrastructure to improve outcomes for our communities in Far Western NSW.
-The Far West Initiative is being led by the Minister for Local Government the Hon.
-Paul Toole MP.

 Both the Office of Local Government and the Department of Premier and Cabinet are coordinating the work of the Committee.